cleophasmashiri/ui-as-microservices-creating-gateway/README.md

 ## Creating Spring boot project

-1. Create parent folder patient-ui-as-microservices and cd into.
+1. Create parent folder ui-as-microservices and cd into.
-2. Use https://start.spring.io/ add web and zuul dependencies, generate application and unzip copy the main project into patient-ui-as-microservices.
+2. Use https://start.spring.io/ add web and zuul dependencies, generate application and unzip copy the main project into ui-as-microservices.
 3. ./mvnw spring-boot:run to check that everything whent smoothly.

 ## Adding angular 5 application to Spring Boot project.